Yan Gomes Player Props: Cubs vs. Nationals

 Yan Gomes At The Plate

-- Gomes has an RBI in 22 of 59 games this year, with multiple RBI in six of them.
+- Gomes has driven in a run in 23 games this year (38.3%), including seven games with more than one RBI (11.7%).
 He has also driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.